chadmroberts88/fruit-fusion/README.md

 # Fruit Fusion

----

 ## View Deployment:

 https://chadmroberts88.github.io/fruit-fusion/

----

 ## Description:

 Fruit Fusion is a matching game based on the logic of the popular [2048](https://play2048.co/).
 This project currently uses the browser's local storage to hold user account information and game data, however, a back-end is underway.

----

 ## Motivation:

-On our drive across Canada; from Alberta to Newfoundland, my spouse and I played many mobile games while passing time in hotels and at pit stops.
+On our drive across Canada, from Alberta to Newfoundland, my spouse and I played many mobile games while passing time in hotels and at pit stops.
 I wanted to challenge myself to develop a web game on par with some of those we played.
 Fruit Fusion is the result.

----

 ## Outcome:

 Developing Fruit Fusion provided me with an opportunity to take a deep dive into the React.js library and make use of API features such as React Hooks.
 Working on this project also helped me better understand concepts such as component-based development, prototyping, and UI/UX design.

----

 ## Features: